-A variety of technologies have arisen that aim to capture carbon emissions, many implemented at power station exhausts.
+A variety of carbon recycling technologies have arisen that aim to capture carbon emissions, many implemented at power station exhausts.
 This technology could also be applied to capturing vehicle and aircraft emissions (however, this is more challenging and has remained under-explored).

 Following its capture, the carbon is often stored underground, but new tactics aim to use it to produce a variety of products such as fertilizer, plastics and, recently, 'clean' fuel.
 This can be seen as a circular carbon economy, where currently taxed carbon emissions can instead be captured and turned into valuable commodities.